lxndrv/PIF/core-framework/historical-lineage.md

 ---

-**Next:** Return to the [Core Framework](universal-principles.md) to see how these historical insights crystallize into PIF's three universal principles.
+**Next:** Return to the [Universal Principles](universal-principles.md) to see how these historical insights crystallize into PIF's three core principles, or explore [The Cycle of Emergence](the-cycle-of-emergence.md) to understand the feedback loop architecture.